honeycomb-maps/superstore-delivered/README.md

 # Superstore Delivered

-'Superstore Delivered' contains sample data and transformation logic for an online, delivery-first store.
+**Superstore Delivered** contains sample data and transformation logic for an online, delivery-first store.

 This repository is meant to be used as a starting point for those implementing data warehouses within logistics, last-mile delivery, and mobility companies.
 All the data and code is open-source under the MIT License.